-Rett syndrome is a rare genetic neurological and developmental disorder that affects the way the brain develops, causing a progressive inability to use muscles for eye and body movements and speech.
-It occurs almost exclusively in girls.
+Rett syndrome is a rare genetic neurological and developmental disorder that affects the way the brain develops, causing a progressive loss of motor skills and speech.
+This disorder primarily affects girls.

-Most babies with Rett syndrome seem to develop normally at first, but after about 6 months of age, they lose skills they previously had — such as the ability to crawl, walk, communicate or use their hands.
+Most babies with Rett syndrome seem to develop normally for the first 6 to 18 months of age, and then lose skills they previously had — such as the ability to crawl, walk, communicate or use their hands.

 Although there's no cure for Rett syndrome, potential treatments are being studied.
-Current treatment focuses on improving movement and communication and providing care and support for children and adults with Rett syndrome and their families.
+Current treatment focuses on improving movement and communication, treating seizures, and providing care and support for children and adults with Rett syndrome and their families.

 Rett syndrome signs and symptoms include: